epi2me-labs/ezcharts/README.md

 Note that `EZChart()` is required to add the plot to the enclosing `dominate` context.

+### Debug mode
+Decorator for plotting a message when the plot fails can be skipped by setting the env variable EZCHARTS_DEBUG=1.

 **Components**

 Components provide higher level application-specific layouts (a table for